The Future Self Kit

 Do I need to have taken the quiz first?

-It helps — your archetype playbook is matched to it — but no. The Kit stands on its own.
+It helps (the playbooks map to the quiz's four fuel types, and you get all four), but no. The Kit stands on its own.

 What's "Solomon"?
 Is it a religious thing?